jwodder/doapi/api.md

   already off?
 - What happens if two droplets both named `foo.managed.domain` are created?
 - How are error responses structured?
+- Can floating IPs be IPv6?
+If so, how are they converted to `resource_id`s of actions?

 # Other notes